 If you're using injectable medicines for severe asthma, like Dupixent, Xolair, or Nucala, you must keep them cool or refrigerated while traveling.
 Most of these medicines are temperature-sensitive and can go bad if left out of the fridge for several days or exposed to high temperatures.
 Consider using a medical-grace travel cooler like the ones from 4AllFamily.

-4AllFamily's Travel Coolers Maintain Your Asthma Medicines Like Dupixent Refrigerated While Traveling
+4AllFamily's Travel Coolers Maintain Your Asthma Medicines Like Dupixent and Xolair Refrigerated While Traveling

 Related article: How to travel with Dupixent by plane or internationally?